DanyloPiatyhorets/Hackathon/README.md

 To use our EPR model:

+1. Install the `EPR.zip` file
-1. Import the "EPR" folder into your PowerApps environment.
+2. Import the file into your PowerApps environment <br>
+> Detailed instructions are provided on this link: https://www.youtube.com/watch?v=Ar6Gw-pQpGc

 ## Normaliser Functionality